jvm-graphics-labs/modern-jogl-examples/README.md

 - add jars under `\lib`

+In case you may see some error in the tutorials that should be running (see list below), just clone the original project (look on my repos or on [java-graphic](https://github.com/java-graphics)) and add it.

 Status (everything where not specified, it means it is ported, updated and working):

 - Chapter 1, Hello Triangle